DataDog/dogstatsd-ruby/README.md

 If you are using [Puma](https://github.com/puma/puma) or [Unicorn](https://yhbt.net/unicorn.git), please make sure to create the instance of DogStatsD in the workers, not in the main process before it forks to create its workers.
 See [this comment for more details](https://github.com/DataDog/dogstatsd-ruby/issues/179#issuecomment-845570345).

-Applications that run into issues but can't apply these recommendations should use the `single_thread` mode which disables the use of the companion thread.
+Applications that run into issues but can't apply these recommendations should use the `single_thread` mode which disables the use of the sender thread.
 Here is how to instantiate a client in this mode:

 ```ruby